 It was also relatively easy to swap wristbands, though this model is limited to bands made specifically for the Watch 2 due to its curved design.
 This model is decently water resistant, complying with the IP68 submersion standard.
 This means that you can use your watch in water with a depth up to 1.5m for 30 minutes.
 However, Huawei states: " You can wear your watch when you are washing your hands or in the rain.
 Do not wear it when washing cars, swimming, diving, scuba diving, or showering."
 These somewhat contradictory statements in the manual lead us to err on the side of caution when submerging your watch.

 Following Ease of Use, the Smart Functions set of tests comprised 20% of the overall score.
 This metric's score was made up by comparing the app compatibility between models, whether or not you could take phone calls or control music from the watch, and if there were NFC and GPS.
-The Watch 2 by Huawei scored very well, meriting a 6 out of 10 for its set of smart functions.
-This compares quite favorably with the rest of the pack, as shown below.
+The Watch 2 by Huawei scored very well for its set of smart functions.

 To test app compatibility, we took a sample set of 10 popular apps (Uber, Facebook Messenger, Spotify, Strava, IFTTT, Evernote, Whatsapp, Shazam, Instagram, and Twitter) and attempted to install them on each watch.
 The Huawei Watch 2 scored above average, proving to be compatible with Uber, Messenger, Spotify, Strava, IFTTT, and Shazam.